Dr Miro Griffiths

 - Supervisor and Module Convenor

-- Secretary for the Centre for Disability Studies
+- Deputy Director of the Centre for Disability Studies

 - Member on Research Ethics Committee for the Faculties of Business, Environment and Social Sciences